reslp/reproducibility-workshop/day-2/exercise-1-conda.rst

    t_coffee                  11.00                h99d273f_0    etetoolkit
    trimal                    1.4                  h87cb4c3_0    etetoolkit

 You may recognize several of these programs.
-Most of them are standard phylogenetic software which ete3 interacts with, however the used version here are pretty outdated.
+Most of them are standard phylogenetic software packages which ete3 uses, however the versions here are pretty outdated.
 The ``ete`` channel does not provide more recent versions.
 However we may need a more recent version for some other task we would like to perform.
 For example we can try to update ``iqtree`` (a Maximum-Likelihood phylogenetic tree building software) to it's latest version available on bioconda:

 .. code-block:: bash